signet4grn/SIGNET/README.md

 #### Result
 Output of `geno-prep` will be saved under `/res/resg`:
-- `Geno`: Genotype data with each row denoting the SNP data for each individual.
+- `signet_Geno`: Genotype data with each row denoting the SNP data for each individual.
-- `Genotype.sampleID`: Sample ID for each individual, which uses the reading barcode.
+- `signet_Genotype.sampleID`: Sample ID for each individual, which uses the reading barcode.